abalali794/drg-medicare-profitability-dashboard/README.md

 All findings are presented through Power BI dashboards.
 They are desighned to surface insights quickly, support drill-down by MDC and DRG, and translate analytics into actionable decisions The dashboards intentionally avoid technical clutter and instead focus on financial implications.

+**9. Tools Used (and Why)**

+ **Python — Data prep & CMS data integration**
+I used Python to ingest, clean, and transform CMS public datasets (e.g., Medicare Provider Cost Report data and wage index tables).
+This step ensured the model inputs were consistent and reproducible before building the financial logic and visuals.

+**What Python did**
+- Loaded CMS files and standardized column formats (e.g., CCN formatting)
+- Filtered relevant hospitals/records and handled missing values
+- Merged datasets (e.g., Cost Report + Wage Index) and validated joins
+- Derived inputs used in the model (e.g., average cost-to-charge ratio)

+ **Excel — Financial model & scenario engine**
+Excel served as the financial modeling layer where CMS inputs were translated into profitability metrics.
+The workbook calculates net margin per discharge and aggregates results to total margin and volume.
+It also contains the scenario assumptions and logic used in the dashboard.

+**What Excel did**
+- Built DRG-level profitability logic (payment and cost per admission)
+- Modeled cost structure assumptions (fixed cost per admit, variable cost per day)
+- Created scenario levers:
+  - **Scenario 1:** 8% discharge volume decline
+  - **Scenario 2:** 0.5-day average LOS reduction
+- Produced clean output tables that Power BI consumes

+ **Power BI — Executive dashboard & decision support** Power BI was used to turn model outputs into an executive-facing, interactive dashboard.
+The report highlights margin concentration, discharge volume patterns, and scenario impacts by Major Diagnostic Category (MDC) to support strategic decision-making.

+**What Power BI did**
+- Built KPI cards and MDC-level profitability/volume visuals
+- Enabled drill-down and filtering (e.g., MED vs SURG, MDC group)
+- Compared baseline vs scenario outcomes and surfaced sensitivity/risk

 **9. Why This Project Matters**

-This project was built to reflect real healthcare finance work, not a classroom exercise.
+This project was built to reflect real healthcare finance work, demonstrating CMS-faithful reimbursement logic, cost structure awareness, scenario-driven thinking, and storytelling.

-It demonstrates:

-CMS-faithful reimbursement logic

-Cost structure awareness

-Scenario-driven thinking

-Executive-level storytelling

 Most importantly, it shows the ability to bridge operations, finance, and strategy in a healthcare context.